-Applications are invited from qualified graduates for fully-funded four-year PhD studentships in the area of Advanced Biomedical Materials.
+Applications are now open to qualified graduates for fully-funded four-year PhD studentships in the area of Advanced Biomedical Materials.

-We have an extensive supervisory team based at The University of Manchester and the University of Sheffield.
-Students will have the chance to develop projects with over 50 internationally leading academics and clinicians in this cross-faculty and cross-university CDT.
+We have an extensive supervisory team based at The University of Manchester and the University of Sheffield working on a wide variety of projects that will address clinical and industrial needs.

 The areas of research are very wide ranging and multidisciplinary.
 Major themes include additive manufacturing, bioelectronics and modelling, fibre technology and pre-clinical characterisation.